emretiramis/Enterprise-Network-Lab/README.md

 f.
 Each Distribution switch’s SVIs (except the Management VLAN SVI) should be passive, too.
 g.
 Configure all physical connections between OSPF neighbors to use a network type that doesn’t elect a DR/BDR.
 NOTE: This doesn’t work on the Layer-3 PortChannel interfaces between CSW1/CSW2.
 Leave them as the default network type.

+    This task teaches how to establish automatic network sharing between core switches, distribution switches, and edge routers (R1) over OSPF (Area 0), the standard dynamic routing protocol in enterprise networks, using best practice standards.
+We practice manually fixing Router ID (RID) values ​​using never-closing virtual interfaces (loopbacks) to improve network stability, employing both traditional network command-based exact matching and modern in-interface configuration methods.
+We also learn how to make VLANs and loopbacks containing end users passive interfaces, reducing unnecessary CPU load and the risk of route injection by cyber attackers; how to eliminate time-consuming DR/BDR selections by switching physical lines between neighboring devices to point-to-point network types; and how to ensure lightning-fast network convergence in the event of any disruption.

     R1:
    <img width="812" height="409" alt="image" src="https://github.com/user-attachments/assets/414894c5-20bc-4c6a-9d85-0613ed70987d" />